Noorjahan0905/ImageStitching/README.md

 Setup Hardware:
 Connect the Pi Camera Module(s) to the Raspberry Pi 4.
 Mount the camera for stable image capture, ensuring overlapping fields of view.
-Capture Images:

-Use Python with picamera or OpenCV to capture sequential images.
+Capture Images:Use Python with picamera or OpenCV to capture sequential images.
 Ensure about 30-50% overlap between consecutive images for better stitching.
-Preprocessing:

-Convert images to grayscale for faster processing.
+Preprocessing:Convert images to grayscale for faster processing.
 Apply noise reduction (e.g., Gaussian blur) to improve feature detection.
-Feature Detection:

-Use OpenCV methods like SIFT, SURF, or ORB to identify key points and descriptors in the overlapping areas.
+Feature Detection:Use OpenCV methods like SIFT, SURF, or ORB to identify key points and descriptors in the overlapping areas.
-Feature Matching:

-Match features between consecutive images using techniques like FLANN or BFMatcher to find corresponding points.
+Feature Matching:Match features between consecutive images using techniques like FLANN or BFMatcher to find corresponding points.
-Homography Estimation:

-Compute the transformation matrix (homography) to align one image onto the other.
+Homography Estimation:Compute the transformation matrix (homography) to align one image onto the other.
 Use RANSAC to eliminate outliers and improve accuracy.
-Image Warping:

-Warp the images based on the computed homography to align them spatially.
+Image Warping:Warp the images based on the computed homography to align them spatially.
-Blending:

-Seamlessly blend overlapping regions using feathering, multi-band blending, or alpha blending to reduce visible seams.
+Blending:Seamlessly blend overlapping regions using feathering, multi-band blending, or alpha blending to reduce visible seams.
-Output Panorama:

-Merge aligned images into a single panoramic output using OpenCV’s stitching functions.
+Output Panorama:Merge aligned images into a single panoramic output using OpenCV’s stitching functions.
-Optimization:

-Optimize code to run efficiently on the Pi 4 by leveraging its GPU with OpenCL or using lightweight libraries.
+Optimization:Optimize code to run efficiently on the Pi 4 by leveraging its GPU with OpenCL or using lightweight libraries.
-Display/Save:

-Display the panorama on a connected screen or save it using supported formats (e.g., PNG or JPEG).
+Display/Save:Display the panorama on a connected screen or save it using supported formats (e.g., PNG or JPEG).

 # Results

 <div style="text-align: center;">